 Private Gardens of the Hudson Valley

-Written by Text by Jane Garmey.
+Text by Jane Garmey.
 Photographs by John M. Hall

 Private Gardens of the Hudson Valley surveys the majestic landscape that borders the Hudson River, an area rich in history and unique garden designs.
 The scenery, which encompasses riverfront meadows, craggy hills, and long open valleys, is inherently dramatic.